-Database of research activity linking Queenslanders with health researchers raise awareness about the benefits of health and medical research.
+Database of research activity linking Queenslanders with health researchers

 On 20 May 2011, Queensland Health launched a publicly accessible, searchable website covering all Queensland Health human research.
 The database allows researchers, clinicians-including general practitioners (GPs)-and other interested public stakeholders to search for and view summary level information about research being conducted across Queensland Health facilities.
 It has been developed to: